Cvtx/chatroom/README.md

 # chatroom
- Chatroom using UDP with simple encryption.
+Chatroom on UDP sockets with simple RSA encryption.